axilmar/parserlib/readme.md

 - can handle multiple errors while parsing.
 - provides a lexer class, for tokenization.
 - allows for solving tokenization/parsing ambgiguities while parsing.
+- allows the creation of AST trees, ready for further processing.

 Version 1.0.0.5.